 Nature of Expenses

-The Originator submits it for approval to the Head of Section.
-After approval the request is forwarded to the Accounting Assistance - Finance for review.
-The Accounting Assistance - Finance then submits the request to the Accounting Officer for Approval.
+The Originator submits it for approval to their respective departmental Head of Section or HOD.
+After approval the request is forwarded to the Accounting Assistanct - Finance for review and recording.
+The Accounting Assistanct - Finance then prepares a cash issue authorisation form which is then submited to the Accounting Officer for Approval.
+The cash issue authorisation form, once authorised recognises the expense as a liability that the company owes.

 The Accounting Officer only approves expenses up to an amount of USD 500(Subject to review).
 Any amount above the threshold should be approved by the Finance Superintendent.
-Once Approved the end user is issued cash and Finance credits their debtors account until he/she does an acquittal of the receipts for all expenses incurred.
-If an acquittal is not processed within the same calendar the Accounting officer will treat the request as a personal cash advance and recover the amount from payroll at month end.
+Once the cash issue authorisation form is approved, a cash request and issue form (CRI) is raised by the Accounting Assistant.
+The CRI form acts as the authorisation to release cash funds for the specified expense.
+The end user is then issued cash and Finance debits their debtors account until he/she does an acquittal of the receipts for all expenses incurred on the disbursement claim form.
+If an acquittal is not processed within the same calendar month, the Accounting officer will treat the undisbursed funds as an unauthorised personal cash advance and a recovery of the full amount from payroll is done at month end.

 Actors